 When is the next BAME Staff Network?

 The MS Teams invite will be sent out to the BAME Network members each month.
-Please contact us at email@example.com if you wish to join the network.
+Please complete the sign up form to join the network here.

 Co-Chairs announced for BAME Network

 Interviews took place late 2021, for our second BAME Network Chair term.
 The interview panel was made up of and chaired by BAME Network colleagues and we are delighted to inform you that Kyeiyanne James was re-appointed to be the BAME Network Co-Chair alongside newly appointed Co-Chair TK Rajesh.
 Congratulations to them both on what will be pivotal roles in the organisation at this point in time.
 A big thank you to the efforts and time given by outgoing Deputy Chair Rez Rogers, who is focussing on her masters studies - good luck and thank you Rez!

 Here Kyeiyanne and TK tell us a bit more about themselves: